EBoyCoder/EBoyCoder.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-C.S. is my middle name!
 I'm Jacob, a fresh graduate from Rensselaer Polytechnic Institute looking to leverage modern technologies to make the world a better place.
 On this website, you will find prior and active projects, coursework, and more!